vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > After this manner therefore pray ye: Our Father which art in heaven, *Hallowed be thy name.
 Thy kingdom come.
 Thy will be done* in earth, as it is in heaven.
 {% ct 'Matthew 6:9, 10' %}

 It is easy for our prayers to become self-focused and selfish, but Christ teaches us to seek first His kingdom and His righteousness.
-This is later reinforced in His model prayer: "Hallowed be thy name.
+This is later reinforced in His model prayer: “Hallowed be thy name.
 Thy kingdom come.
-Thy will be done."
-Below are some difficult&mdash;but necessary&mdash;questions we can ask to help us understand where we stand:
+Thy will be done.”
+Below are some difficult—but necessary—questions we can ask to help us understand where we stand:

 1. Is my primary focus on bringing glory and honor to His holy name rather than my own?
-1. Am I preparing for and investing in His kingdom of righteousness&mdash;which, by the way, starts in our hearts now {% rf 'Luke 17:20, 21' %}&mdash;or am I more concerned with expanding my own personal, earthly empire?
+1. Am I preparing for and investing in His kingdom of righteousness—which, by the way, starts in our hearts now {% rf 'Luke 17:20, 21' %}—or am I more concerned with expanding my own personal, earthly empire?
 1. Am I seeking His will in my daily life, or am I pursuing my own wants and desires above all else?

-One author shared the following insight on praying Jesus' model prayer:
+One author shared the following insight on praying Jesus’ model prayer:

 > I cannot say ‘our’ if I live only for myself.
 I cannot say ‘Father’ if I do not endeavor each day to act like his child.
 I cannot say ‘who art in heaven’ if I’m laying up no treasures there.
 I cannot say ‘hallowed be thy name’ if I am not striving for holiness.
 I cannot say ‘thy kingdom come’ if I’m not seeking to hasten the blessed hope.
 I cannot say ‘thy will be done’ if I am disobedient to his word.
 I cannot say ‘in earth as it is in heaven’ if I’ll not serve him here and now.
 I cannot say ‘give us this day our daily bread’ if I am selfishly hoarding for the fu-ture.
 I cannot say ‘forgive us our debts’ if I harbor a grudge against anyone.
 I cannot say ‘lead us not into temptation’ if I deliberately place myself in its path.
 I cannot say ‘deliver us from evil’ if I do not long for holiness.
 I cannot say ‘thine is the kingdom’ if I do not give Jesus the throne of my heart.
 I cannot attribute to him ‘the power’ if I fear what men may do.
 I cannot ascribe to him ‘the glory’ if I’m seeking for my own honor.
 I cannot say ‘forever’ if I’m living only for temporary earthly rewards.
 {% ct 'Unknown' %}